-You would expect that using two productivity enhancers would be twice as efficient as using one, but with productivity multipliers using two methods might be four times as efficient.
+You would expect that using two productivity-enhancing methods would be twice as efficient as using one, but with productivity multipliers using two methods might be four times as efficient.
 Using three methods might be ten times as efficient.
-You create a cohesive practice management strategy rather than just reacting to problems as they happen.
+As you begin to adopt more productivity multipliers, you create a cohesive practice management strategy rather than simply reacting to problems as they happen.